fastruby/blog/_posts/2019-04-30-upgrade-rails-from-5-2-to-6-0.markdown

 <h3 id="webpacker">6.
 Webpacker</h3>

-[Webpacker](https://github.com/rails/webpacker) is [now](https://github.com/rails/rails/pull/33079) default JavaScript compiler for Rails 6.
+[Webpacker](https://github.com/rails/webpacker) is [now](https://github.com/rails/rails/pull/33079) the default JavaScript compiler for Rails 6.
 You can still manage your JavaScript using the [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) but it might be a good idea to start migrating to Webpack.

 There is a really good screencast that explains everything about it: [How to Use Javascript via Webpacker in Rails 6](https://www.youtube.com/watch?v=Hz8d6zPDSrk)